Amazing 8 Day Summer Self Drive Holiday on Iceland’s South Coast with a Taste of the Highlands

 Good to know

 Self-drive tours begin either in Reykjavík City or at Keflavik International Airport.
 A valid driver's license is required, along with a one-year-long on-road experience.
 Please be aware that your itinerary may be rearranged to better fit with your arrival date and time.
+Gravel protection is not included if you choose a Toyota Aygo or similar.

 Some optional activities might require you to have a valid driver's license, or you might need to send additional information to your travel planner.
-Please note that you might need to present medical documents should you choose to go snorkeling.

 Although it is summertime, the Icelandic weather can be very unpredictable.
 Please bring appropriate clothing.

-Wearing cotton or jeans as the outer layer during your trip to the Þríhnjúkagígur volcano tour is not allowed.
+Wearing cotton or jeans as the outer layer during your trip to the Thrihnjukagigur volcano tour is not allowed.
 Please wear suitable waterproof clothes and sturdy hiking shoes for this trip.
 It's always the same temperature inside the crater – about 5–6°C (42–43°F).
-The Þríhnjúkagígur volcano tour involves a hike of approximately 3 km (2 miles) each way.
+The Thrihnjukagigur volcano tour involves a hike of approximately 3 km (2 miles) each way.
 The walk usually takes around 45–50 minutes (depending on the condition of people in the group).
 A guide will be with you at all times during the walk.

 Read more